-We're a passionate team dedicated to health & fitness who are building products that help transform people's lives.
+We're a passionate team dedicated to health and fitness who are building products that help transform people's lives.
 While health can be serious business, we feel it doesn't have to be.
 We believe you're more likely to reach your goals if you're encouraged to have fun, smile, and feel empowered along the way.

-In 2007, our founders, Eric and James, realized that sensors and wireless technology had advanced to a point where they could bring amazing experiences to fitness and health.
+In 2007, our founders, Eric and James, realised that sensors and wireless technology had advanced to a point where they could bring amazing experiences to fitness and health.
 They embarked on a journey to create a wearable product that would change the way we move.

 To empower and inspire you to live a healthier, more active life.
 We design products and experiences that fit seamlessly into your life so you can achieve your health and fitness goals, whatever they may be.

 James is our Co-Founder and has served as our Chairman since May 2015, as a member of our board of directors since March 2007, and as our President and CEO since September 2007.
 Previously, James served as a Director of Product Development at CNET Networks, as the President and a Co-Founder of Wind-Up Labs, Inc. (an online photo-sharing company acquired by CNET Networks in April 2005).
 He was also CTO and Co-Founder of Epesi Technologies, Inc., a software company.
 James attended Harvard College where he studied Computer Science.
 He was selected to serve as a member of our board of directors due to the perspective and experience he brings as our Co-Founder, President, and CEO.